lboening/gh-runner-win-oracle-app-deploy-test/README.md

 ## 💰 Cost Optimization

-This project includes automated cleanup scripts that run daily at 23:00 to delete the entire Azure resource group, helping to minimize costs when the environment is not in use.
+This project includes automated cleanup scripts that run daily at 23:00 to delete the entire Azure resource group.

 **⚠️ IMPORTANT**: The cleanup scripts will permanently delete all resources in the specified resource group!